Frequently asked questions (FAQs)

 Do students in Year 0 need a student workbook?

-• No, they only need access to the student dashboard.
-The teacher has all the resources they need to teach Year 0 students on the teacher dashboard.
+• No, they only need access to the Student Dashboard.
+The teacher has all the resources they need to teach Year 0 students on the Teacher Dashboard.

 How do junior children complete each assessment, is it 1-1 similar to JAM?